 - Gardening on a Budget: 12 Tips You Must Follow To Save Money

-To prevent the erosion and prepare the soil for next season, we are using cover crop seeds to help.
+To prevent erosion and prepare the soil for the next season, we use cover crop seeds to help.

 We have about 35 feet of gardening space in this area of our property, and we will be OK with having an area dedicated to cover crops.